seatable/python-pipeline/README.md

 # SeaTable Python Pipeline

-This repository contains the definition of three container images (Scheduler, Starter, Runner) designed to securely run Python code, retrieve and deliver the output in the context of SeaTable.
+This repository contains the three components (Scheduler, Starter, Runner) of the python pipeline together with there packaging definition (docker file to build container images).
+The Python Pipeline is designed to securely run Python code, to retrieve and deliver the output in the context of SeaTable.
-During a SeaTable Deployment these images are then pulled from Docker Hub by Docker Compose.
+During a typical SeaTable Deployment these images are pulled from Docker Hub by Docker Compose.
 Please refer to [https://admin.seatable.io](https://admin.seatable.io) for more information.

 ## Usage
 - Clone this repository
-- Checkout a new branch
+- Checkout a new testing branch "testing-v*.*.*"
-- Make changes to the image definition(s)
-- Build the new image locally
-- Test locally or push image with a "dev" tag to docker hub
-- Commit and push your changes
+- Make your changes / Images are being build and pushed automatically after a commit.
+They get the testing_ prefix tag.
-- Create a pull request
+- Create new brabch "release-v*.*.*"

 ```bash
 git clone <this repo>